aridoza/foundational-java/oop-java/oop-review-hw/README.md

 9. Can you create an instance of an `abstract` class?
 Also, look up the Java keyword `final` and see if you can explain why a class **cannot** be both `abstract` and `final`.

 10. What happens when a method **overrides** another method?
-If a parent and child class have methods with the same name, and when you call that method on an instance of the child class, which implementation of the method will be executed?
+If parent and child classes have methods with the same name, when you call that method on an instance of the child class, which implementation of the method will be executed?

-11. What is the relationship between `List`, `LinkedList`, and `ArrayList`?
-Why do we call a method **polymorphic** if it takes an input of type `List` rather than an input of type `LinkedList` or `Arraylist`, and why is that useful?
+11. What's the relationship between `List`, `LinkedList`, and `ArrayList`?
+Why do we call a method **polymorphic** if it takes an input of type `List` rather than an input of type `LinkedList` or `Arraylist`?
+Why is that useful?

 ### Deliverable